swimlane/rql-to-mongo/README.md

 - after(cursor): Takes a cursor identifying where to start the page of results
 - before(cursor): Takes a cursor identifying where to start a page of results going backwards in the list

+Note: Cursor paginating using before() and after() is not directly supported by MongoDB.
+It requires some extra code or another library such as [mongo-cursor-pagination](https://github.com/mixmaxhq/mongo-cursor-pagination) to use these.

 # MongoQuery

 The result object which is used for querying MongoDB: